octoco-ltd/ble-react-native/README.md

 it create the BLE slice file `bleSlice.ts` and slice interface file `bleSlice.contracts.ts`.
 I will explain some code snippets from our Redux implementation, but for now you can copy the full code for each file from the [GitHub repository](https://github.com/octoco-ltd/ble-react-native).
+Ensure that you also create the actual store file, `store.ts`, within the *store* directory and also copy the store configuration code from the repository.
-Your *store* directory should now have the following structure:
+Your *store* directory should now have the following structure, with the completed code:

 ```
 .